 (Six sessions of telephone counselling, plus four exchanges of coaching emails).

-I will normally get your order within minutes of your signing up at ClickBank (below), and I will normally respond
+I will normally get your order within minutes of your signing up at PayPal, and I will normally respond

 to you within a few hours.
-Delivery of your service is normally possible within a couple of days.
-Thus telephone counselling is often very much easier and more convenient to access
+Delivery of your service is normally possible within a couple of days,

+and sometimes less than that.
+Thus telephone counselling is often very much easier and more convenient to

-in writing, and you cannot meet face-to-face, then please opt for thirty to forty minutes of telephone counselling.
+yourself in writing, and you cannot meet face-to-face, then please opt for forty-five minutes of telephone counselling.
 Sign

-up and I will contact you (normally by email) to set up a time for you to telephone me.
+up and I will contact you (normally by email) to set up a day/time for you to telephone me.
 (The number to use when you telephone

 the UK] 44 1422 843 629; or